FinageLTD/python-websocket-connection/README.md

 ### Connect to Finage Market Source via WebSocket

-Install the required library to create a WebSocket connection.
+Install the required library to create a WebSocket connection.<br>
 `pip install websockets`

 ### Usage

-Replace the server URL in the script with your server address [line 5];
+Replace the server URL in the script with your server address [line 5];<br>
 `uri = "YOUR_SERVER_ADDRESS"`

-Run the script:
+Run the script:<br>
 `python3 websocket.py`

-After running the script, it will ask you to enter a symbol name `Enter the currency symbol: BTCUSD`
+After running the script, it will ask you to enter a symbol name<br>
+`Enter the currency symbol: BTCUSD`

 We've entered the _BTCUSD_ in this example.